 What about leftovers?

-If you have leftovers of this healthy green bean casserole, they keep in the fridge for 2-3 days.
+Leftovers keep in the fridge, in an airtight container, for 3-4 days.
 Although the pork rind panko will lose it crispiness.

 Healthy Green Bean Casserole

 - 1 lb. fresh green beans, ends trimmed

 - 1/2 cup grated Parmesan